Due to COVID-19 restrictions, the museum sleepover will not be held in 2021.

 15. Can we bring our own food and beverages?

-No outside food or beverage will be allowed, except if a guest has severe food allergies or specific dietary needs, please contact us about alternative options ahead of time.
+No outside food or beverages will be allowed, except if a guest has severe food allergies or specific dietary needs; please contact us about alternative options ahead of time.

 16. What if someone gets sick during the sleepover?